 - Place cooked oats into a bowl and top with caramelized bananas and walnuts.
 For sweeter oats, drizzle with extra maple syrup.

-- I like to amp up the protein content by adding ½ to 1 scoop of vanilla protein powder to the oats while cooking.
+- Want to add protein?
+I like to amp up the protein content by adding ½ to 1 scoop of vanilla protein powder to the oats while cooking.

-- For less sugar, leave out the maple syrup or use a natural calorie-free option like stevia.
+- Want to reduce the sugar content?
+For less sugar, leave out the maple syrup or use a natural calorie-free option like stevia.